There have been 66 monarchs of England and Britain spread over a period of 1500 years.

 RICHARD II 1377 - deposed 1399

 The son of the Black Prince, Richard was extravagant, unjust and faithless.
 In 1381 came the Peasants Revolt, led by Wat Tyler.
 The rebellion was put down with great severity.
-Queen Anne's sudden death completely unbalanced Richard and his extravagance, acts of revenge and tyranny turned his subjects against him.
+The sudden death of his first wife Anne of Bohemia completely unbalanced Richard and his extravagance, acts of revenge and tyranny turned his subjects against him.
 In 1399 Henry of Lancaster returned from exile and deposed Richard, becoming elected King Henry IV.
 Richard was murdered, probably by starvation, in Pontefract Castle in 1400.

 HOUSE OF LANCASTER

 The son of John of Gaunt (third son of Edward III), Henry returned from exile in France to reclaim his estates previously seized by Richard II; he was accepted as king by Parliament.
 Henry spent most of his 13 year reign defending himself against plots, rebellions and assassination attempts.
 In Wales Owen Glendower declared himself Prince of Wales and led a national uprising against English rule.
 Back in England, Henry had great difficulty in maintaining the support of both the clery and Pariament and between 1403-08 the Percy family lauched a series of rebellions against him.
 Henry, the first Lancastrian king, died exhausted, probably of leprosy, at the age of 45.

 HENRY V 1413 - 1422